kingkonk81/cologne/README.md

 # COLOGNE

-The directory contains code for the COLOGNE suite of algorithms (Coordinated Local Graph Neighborhood Sampling)
+The directory contains code for the COLOGNE suite of algorithms (Coordinated Local Graph Neighborhood Sampling): https://arxiv.org/abs/2102.04770

 The code is organized in several notebooks.